-C3 High school completion requirement
+C3.
+High school completion requirement

-Check the appropriate box to identify your high school completion requirement for degreeseeking entering students:
+Check the appropriate box to identify your high school completion requirement for degree-seeking entering students:

-C4

-High school diploma is required and GED is accepted High school diploma is required and GED is not accepted High school diploma or equivalent is not required X Does your institution require or recommend a general degree-seeking students? college-preparatory program for Require X Recommend Neither require nor recommend Nettrier require not reconfinence L Distribution of high school units required and/or recon academic high school course units required and/or recomm . , different system for calculating units, please convert.
+- $\hfill\square$ High school diploma is required and GED is accepted - $\hfill\square$ High school diploma is required and GED is not accepted - □ High school diploma or equivalent is not required

+C4.
+Does your institution require or recommend a general college-preparatory program for degree-seeking students?

+- □ Require

+- □ Recommend

+- □ Neither require nor recommend

-C5 students using Carnegie units (one unit equals one year of study or its equivalent).
-If you use a
+- C5.
+Distribution of high school units required and/or recommended.
+Specify the distribution of academic high school course units required and/or recommended of all or most degree-seeking students using Carnegie units (one unit equals one year of study or its equivalent).
+If you use a different system for calculating units, please convert.

-, , , Required Recommended
+Units Required Units Recommended

-Total academic units 17
+Total academic units

-English 4
+English

-Mathematics 4
+Mathematics

-Science 3
+Science

-Of these, units that must be lab 3
+Of these, units that must be lab

-Foreign language 2
+Foreign language

-Social studies 1
+Social studies

-History 1
+History

-Academic electives 2
+Academic electives

 Computer Science

 Visual/Performing Arts

-Other (specify): History must be U.S. History 1
+Other ( specify)